-The more focused you are in what you are looking for the more opportunities you might find.
-Having two, three or more specific things you would like to do for a living will net more leads than constantly looking at everything and anything.
+The more focused you are on what you are looking for, the more opportunities you might find.
+Having two, three, or more specific things you would like to do for a living will net more leads than constantly looking at everything and anything.

 That unfocused job search will net you a lot of jobs you are not qualified for or which require work at times and locations you can’t do, but not many opportunities that are possibilities.

-Spending time learning about the world of work, what jobs exists and what jobs might be a good fit with your abilities, interests and education will go a long way in narrowing you search from looking everywhere at everything and finding nothing to looking in a few key areas in which you have a good chance to find something.
+Spending time learning about the world of work, what jobs exists and what jobs might be a good fit with your abilities, interests, and education will go a long way in narrowing your search from looking everywhere at everything and finding nothing to looking in a few key areas in which you have a good chance to find something.

 There are a few important things that you need to know to narrow your job search and improve your chances.